ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 reusable_asid
-  When *reusable_asid* is ``True`` and REUSASID(YES) is specified in the DIAGxx parmlib member, a reusable ASID is assigned to the address space created by the START command.
+  When *reusable_asid* is ``true`` and REUSASID(YES) is specified in the DIAGxx parmlib member, a reusable ASID is assigned to the address space created by the START command.
 If *reusable_asid* is not specified or REUSASID(NO) is specified in DIAGxx, an ordinary ASID is assigned.

   Only applicable when *state* is ``started``, otherwise ignored.